 Q: We rock.
 We rock so hard.
 You don’t even understand how hard we rock.
 Can we play the Pub?

 A: Depends.
 We’re a neighborhood bar and venue, so we have to consider the noise ordinance.
 We like to keep our neighbors and the authorities happy.
 Furthermore, we’re focused on being the best sounding venue possible – not the loudest.
 We encourage drummers to use bundle sticks and guitar players to turn those amps down (but not so far you lose your tone!).
-As of February 2016, we will be enforcing our loudness restrictions more so than in the past.
 We want to keep our Pub friendly and open for everyone!
 We will mic all amps and ask that you keep their stage volume low.
-If you can’t live without your Marshall half stack, the Pub probably isn’t the right venue for your sound.
+We have independent monitor mixes to make sure you can hear yourself properly.

 Q: We have our own sound person, can we bring them in to do sound and avoid this $75 business?

 A: During the afternoon and early evening time slot you are free to use the stage-based PA yourself or bring your own sound wizard!
 During the prime time slot we prefer to utilize our own experienced sound engineers.

 Q: Can we do an all-ages show?